UniversalDependencies/docs/obsolete_introductions.md

 # Obsolete Introductions

 This site currently contains 34 language-specific introduction pages.
-They are probably obsolete and will be removed because they probably contain descriptions of individual treebanks (rather than languages).
+These are probably obsolete and will be removed because they probably contain descriptions of individual treebanks (rather than languages).
 In the future, such information will be copied automatically from the README files in the treebank repositories,